-The U.S. Federal Reserve (Fed) kept its benchmark interest rate unchanged this week for the second meeting in a row despite resilient economic data highlighting a stronger growth environment and the risk that inflation remains well above 2% for an extended period.
+The U.S. Federal Reserve kept its benchmark interest rate unchanged this week for the second meeting in a row just as the Bank of Canada (BoC) did last week.
+But unlike the BoC, which paused due to rapidly decelerating economic growth, the Fed held steady despite resilient economic data highlighting a stronger growth environment and the risk that U.S. inflation remains well above 2% for an extended period.

 So, what is driving this shift in yields?
 Surprisingly resilient growth has been a contributor, along with technical factors relating to higher expected Treasury issuance and stagnating demand.
 Markets are increasingly pricing in a view that the Fed will maintain a higher for longer stance — that is, rates broadly may remain at these higher levels for an extended period.

 Portfolio manager Pramod Atluri argues that high deficits, along with challenges to tighter monetary policy filtering through to the real economy, have helped bolster growth more than expected.
 Growth may continue to remain resilient as a function of more dominant fiscal policy, leading the Fed to maintain policy at restrictive levels for longer than markets expect.

 Importantly, investors should be mindful that financial market volatility likely persists even with resilient underlying economic growth.
 This should be an attractive market for fixed income, as higher yields can offer compelling income and return potential while also buffering against potential price volatility.
 There is also an opportunity for meaningful price appreciation should rates fall due to a growth shock.
 “The biggest risk to continued economic growth could be a combination of higher interest rates and a rapid decline in the Federal deficit,” Atluri says.